DevL0rd/SkyNX/README.md

 # SkyNX
-A repalcement for the abandoned In-Home-Switching.
+A replacement for the abandoned [In-Home-Switching](https://github.com/jakibaki/In-Home-Switching/blob/master/README.md).

 The desktop streaming client is completely rewritten from before.
 Currently the the audio is a little buggy but it runs well!